omarsaeed7/omarsaeed7/README.md

 *   🖥️  See my portfolio at [NewEra](http://omarsaeed7.github.io/personal/)
 *   ✉️  You can contact me at [omarbensaeed@proton.me](mailto:omarbensaeed@proton.me)
-*   🧠  I'm learning PHP, Mysql, Laravel.
+*   🧠  I'm Working as Backend Engineer Using PHP / Laravel.
 *   🤝  I'm open to collaborating on Open source project and freelance project.

   ###  Skills